 Marriage License & Birth Certificates

 For dependent visas, you’ll need a marriage license for a spouse or birth certificates for children.
-The apostille date on the documents needs to be less than 6 months old when you send them for apostille; therefore, you will likely need to order new certified copies.
+The documents need to be less than 6 months old when you send them for apostille; therefore, you will likely need to order new certified copies.

 You can register your marriage license in Ecuador at a Registro Civil office so it will always be on file and you won’t need to go through this process again when you apply for permanent residency.
 Ask your visa agent for help with this.

 Ecuador Temporary Resident Visa Ministry Fees

-Ecuador Temporary Resident Visas have two primary fees (as of 2020).
+Ecuador Temporary Resident Visas have two primary fees.
 The temporary resident visa application fee is $50 per person and is non-refundable.
 If your visa application is approved, the temporary resident visa fee is $400 per person.